voothi/20251228104300-subtitles/docs/rfcs/20251228193409-doc-subtitle-process.md

 1.  **Acquisition**: Receive video or audio recording in mp3 or mp4 using Open-Video-Downloader or NewPipe.
 Low resolution is sufficient.
 2.  **Slicing**: If the recording is very long, cut it using LosslessCut along the boundaries of Chapters into separate recordings for processing in portions or in parallel.
 3.  **Recognition**: Recognize the audio track.
 Use Subtitle Edit or `20250228230803-whisper` with Faster-Whisper with launch keys `--threads 8 --one_word 2` into an SRT file.
-This provides word-by-word subtitles, the most flexible form for further processing.
+This provides word-by-word subtitles (initial **v1**), the most flexible form for further processing.
 4.  **Version Control**: Create a separate directory in this or another CVS (Git) repository.
 Save subtitles and start tracking their changes.
 Ensure binary files are not tracked, only text subtitle files.
 5.  **Correction**: Play the resulting subtitles in Subtitle Edit, viewing and editing via `Ctrl+H` and Merge line.
 After each action, record the work with ZID in CVS.
 This results in **word-by-word** subtitles (**v1**), recognized and corrected.
 6.  **Sentence Merging**: In Subtitle Edit, merge words into sentences along the boundaries of the track using the Auto-translate / `Merge sentences...` function.
 Save this as a separate file: **merged phrase/sentence** subtitles (**v2**).
 This version allows moving to the subtitle translation stage.